-On ÖBB network, RFC OEM principal line passes through border crossing stations Břeclav (CZ) - Hohenau to the capital of Austria - Vienna and continues to Hungary through the border crossing Nickelsdorf - Hegyeshalom (HU).
+On ÖBB Infrastruktur AG network, RFC OEM principal line passes through border crossing stations Břeclav (CZ) - Hohenau to the capital of Austria - Wien and continues to Hungary through the border crossing Nickelsdorf - Hegyeshalom (HU).
 Diversionary lines are redirected from the principal line in the railway station Gänserndorf to the border crossing Marchegg - Devínska Nová Ves (SK) and from the railway station Parndorf to the border crossing Kittsee - Bratislava Petržalka (SK).

-Another principal line is the line from Vienna via Ebenfurth to Sopron (HU).
-Following negotiations in April 2017, the Management Board took the decision to change the state of the Vienna-Ebenfurth-Sopron line from a "diversionary line" to a "principal line".
-From Ebenfurt to Vienna, The Potterdorfer (Ebenfurth - Wampersdorf - Vienna Inzersdorf Terminal - Wien Zentralverschiebenahnhof) is routed.
+Another principal line is the line from Wien via Ebenfurth to Sopron (HU).
+Following negotiations in April 2017, the Management Board took the decision to change the state of the Wien-Ebenfurth-Sopron line from a 'diversionary line' to a 'principal line'.
+From Ebenfurth to Wien, the Potterdorfer Line (Ebenfurth-Wampersdorf-Wien Inzersdorf Terminal-Wien Zvbf.) is routed.

-Another alternative route is from Vienna via Wiener Neustadt to Sopron.
-At the same time, RFC OEM in Austria (in Vienna) is connected to RFC 5.
+Another alternative route is from Wien via Wiener Neustadt to Sopron.
+At the same time, RFC OEM in Austria (in Wien) is connected to rail freight corridors Baltic-Adriatic and Rhine-Danube.
 The graphical routing of RFC OEM lines in Austria is shown in Table 13.

-- Principal line Connecting line Diversionary line
+Principal line Connecting line ---- Diversionary line

-Table 13: Graphical representation of RFC OEM routes on ÖBB network (Source: József Ádám Balogh, C-OSS manager)
+Table 13: Graphical representation of RFC OEM routes on ÖBB Infrastruktur AG network (Source: József Ádám Balogh, C-OSS manager)